Driving Urban Transitions (DUT)

 News

-– The first joint call of the DUT Partnership – the DUT Call 2022 – opens on 21 September and offers opportunities for transnational and transdisciplinary cooperation along and across the three DUT…
+– The second joint call of the DUT Partnership – the DUT Call 2023 – opens on 1 September 2023 and offers opportunities for transnational and transdisciplinary cooperation along and across the three…

 Topics